 Risk management is the process of identifying, assessing, and limiting threats to the university’s most important information systems and data.
 U-M has a wide-ranging diversity of information assets, including regulated data, personally identifiable information, and intellectual property.
+Campus units, research programs, and clinical care settings sometimes have unique risks, along with variable threats, vulnerabilities, and risk tolerance.
 It is neither desirable nor feasible to protect all systems and data equally.
 The risk management program is designed to provide information and tools to inform decision making around risk mitigation, risk acceptance, and the allocation of resources.

 The Information Security Risk Management Standard (DS-13) supplements and supports the Information Security (SPG 601.27) policy, and applies to the Ann Arbor, Dearborn, and Flint campuses, and Michigan Medicine.
 It covers all U-M owned and managed IT infrastructure, systems, or services that create, process, maintain, or store sensitive university data classified as Restricted, High, Moderate, or Low as defined by the U-M Data Classification Levels.
 Third party service providers and cloud-based services are generally required to do some form of risk assessment and risk management as part of their contractual relationship with U-M.

 U-M has adopted the NIST Risk Management Framework as its foundation for institutional information security risk management.
 The risk management process includes the following steps, which should be carried out in an ongoing lifecycle:

 - Categorize.
 Classify the information system and/or data it creates, stores, processes or transmits based on sensitivity and risk to individuals or the university if there is a breach or unauthorized disclosure.
 Consider both the Data Classification of the data itself, and whether or not systems meet the criteria of Mission Critical Systems & Applications.